Pulkit12dhingra/Pyspark-Recommendation-System/README.md

 # Pyspark-Recommendation-System

-This is a movie recommendation project developed over pyspark and deployed using a flask.
-I made use of IMDB datasets.
-The project deals with the calculation of cosine similarity scores and recommending top 10 movies based on the result
+The project is a savior for binge-watchers spending lots of time finding their perfect fit in movies.
+The project deals with a movie recommendation system.
+It is powered by a spark dataframe which allows it to handle a large set of data ( which we call Big data) and make recommendations.